 My approach:

-As an integrative therapist, I draw upon a range of approaches which consider different aspects of the human experience - from existential philosophy to psychoanalytic theory and neuroscience.
-I continue to integrate new ideas into my work on an ongoing basis - adapting my approach to each individual client.
+As an integrative therapist, I draw upon a range of approaches which consider different aspects of the human experience.
+I continue to integrate new ideas into my work on an ongoing basis - adapting my approach to the each client.

 I am particularly influenced by:

-Attachment theory: I draw on how childhood experiences and early relationships may have shaped the way you relate to yourself as well as other people in your life.
-With greater awareness of your own relational patterns, and how the past may be playing out in the present, it becomes easier to move towards having the type of relationships you want in your life.
+Attachment theory: I draw on how childhood experiences and early relationships may have shaped the way you relate to yourself as well as other people in your life, resulting in insecure attachment.
+You will be invited to get curious about the connection between your own relational history and your current patterns.
+Through the safety of our working relationship, you have a chance to “earn” secure attachment - supporting you to rewrite the past to have the type of relationships you may want in your life.

-Relational: I believe that how we interact together within the therapeutic relationship as it unfolds in the present is key to the work.
+Relational: I believe reflecting on how we are together within the therapeutic relationship as it unfolds in the present is key to the work.
 We might reflect on this to support your growth outside of the therapy space.

-I hold an awareness of the differences which make up an individual - keeping in mind how class, sexual orientations, gender or race make up your experience.
+I hold an awareness of the importance of differences which make up an individual - keeping in mind how class, sexual orientations, gender, neuro-diversity or race make up your experience.

-I also welcome a creative approach to the work and encourage my clients to bring anything that might support you to share your full experience, from poems and drawings to journals or dreams.
+I also welcome a creative approach to the work and encourage my clients to bring materials, such as poems, drawings, journals or dreams, which may support you to share your full experience.